INCORPORATION PACKAGE (California S and C-corporations): $1000 total

 (3) FILING REQUIREMENTS: DIFFERENCES BETWEEN C AND S CORPORATIONS

 To begin operating in the corporate form, both C and S corporations in California are required to file articles of incorporation because California law says that “corporate existence begins upon the filing of the articles...”
 However, the key difference in filing requirements for S corporations is the need to make an “S-corporation election” by filing “Form 2553, Election by a Small Business Corporation” with the IRS.
 By filing the S-corporation election form, the corporation is essentially deciding to be taxed as a partnership (see section 4 below).

-There are four requirements for electing S corporation status, so this corporate type is not available to all businesses wishing to form a California corporation.
+There are four requirements for electing S corporation status, so this corporate form is not available to all businesses wishing to form a California corporation.
 The four requirements are:

 - No more than 100 shareholders are allowed in the corporation.

 - All shareholders must be individuals.